 Smell The Fear And Do It Anyway

 So I ask again, will you let rejection crush your spirits, or raise your determination?
 You need unwavering focus in order to succeed in a world full of talent.
-You have seen many examples where you know you can do better.
+The world is getting MORE competitive, not less, thanks to globalization.